GTBitsOfGood/juno/README.md

 ### Making requests

-Requests can be made at the endpoint `localhost:3000/some/request/path`.
+The `api-gateway` service contains interactive documentation at the endpoint `localhost:<exposed docker port>/docs` for easily sending requests.
+Direct requests to the gateway can be made via `localhost:3000/some/request/path`.

 ### Testing